apollner/news_image_generation/README.md

 ## Latest News Headline
 The latest news headline used to generate the image is:

-**House primaries test GOP establishment in war against far-right candidates - POLITICO**
+**The world agreed to ban this dangerous pollutant — and it's working**

-You can read more about it [here](https://www.politico.com/news/2024/06/11/house-primaries-republican-leaders-far-right-war-00162633).
+You can read more about it [here](https://www.washingtonpost.com/climate-solutions/2024/06/11/hcfc-gas-reduction-ozone-global-warming/).

 ## Requirements
 - Python 3.8